-They did not receive the advertised benefit of the promotions, and, in many cases, they placed larger bets and more bets than they would have but for the misleading advertising. - 27.
-DraftKings also deliberately targeted and groomed underage Kentuckians to join its platform and to play daily fantasy sports contests before they were of legal sports betting age.
+They did not receive the advertised benefit of the promotions, and, in many cases, they placed larger bets and more bets than they would have but for the misleading advertising.

+- 31. DraftKings also deliberately targeted and groomed underage Illinoisans to join its platform and to play daily fantasy sports contests before they were of legal sports betting age.
 DraftKings intentionally marketed to underage users and cultivated relationships with them to encourage them to develop sports betting habits and an affinity for DraftKings before they were even old enough to bet.
-Then, as soon as these young people turned twenty-one, DraftKings converted them into its target customer: naïve young people willing to deposit funds and spend a significant amount of time and money on sports betting despite losing more than they win. - 28.
-As expected, some of these young people developed debilitating gambling addictions as a result of DraftKings' carefully orchestrated schemes to draw them in with targeted misrepresentations and then force them to engage in habit-forming behavior to meet the promotional terms as they chased after DraftKings' illusory promises. - 29.
-Plaintiffs seek injunctive relief, actual, statutory, and punitive damages to compensate themselves and the Class for the injury inflicted on them by DraftKings and to prevent DraftKings from continuing to deceive consumers.
+Then, as soon as these young people turned twenty-one, DraftKings converted them into its target customer: naïve young people willing to deposit funds and spend a significant amount of time and money on sports betting despite losing more than they win. - 32.
+As expected, some of these young people developed debilitating gambling addictions as a result of DraftKings' carefully orchestrated schemes to draw them in with targeted misrepresentations and then force them to engage in habit-forming behavior to meet the promotional terms as they chased after DraftKings' illusory promises. - 33.
+Plaintiffs seek injunctive relief, actual damages, and statutory damages to compensate themselves and the Class for the injury inflicted on them by DraftKings and to prevent DraftKings from continuing to deceive consumers.
+Plaintiffs also may seek punitive damages upon obtaining leave to do so.